Outdoor Warning System

 The system may be activated for the following Severe Weather Conditions:

 The system may also be activated for other incidents that require immediate alerting of our population to take certain protective actions.
-These events may include, but are not limited to a Hazardous Material Spill that may impact the community and require either an evacuation or in-place sheltering; or an Attack Warning for Macomb County.
+These events may include, but are not limited to a Hazardous Material Spill that may impact the community and require either an evacuation or in-place sheltering.

 The county does not activate our system for an “all clear” notification once the threat is no longer present.